gludington/conditional-visibility/README.md

 - This module used many feature of the [Dfred convenient effects](https://github.com/DFreds/dfreds-convenient-effects/) module, but is not multisystem (yet) i invite you to support Dfred for is marvelous work and beg him to make that module multisystem.
 - With levels module enabled and active, **if the scene is with "Token vision" set to false (unchecked box)**, after selected a token and click on the canvas with the option "Release on left click" enable the hidden token are visible for a small instant this is a incompatibility with the [Levels](https://github.com/theripper93/Levels) module i cannot solve, the simple solution is just enable the token vision on the current scene.
 - There is a small incompatibility with the Dfred convenient effects module, for some strange reason the passive effect are applied has temporary effect here the issue related https://github.com/DFreds/dfreds-convenient-effects/issues/137
+- The module "less fog" breaks the dm view of tokens.
+The gm still see an invisible token as other tokens, but the players don't so is a minor issue.

 ## Usage